jeffvincent/thoughtsblog/_posts/2013-04-11-support-engineers.md

 ---

 A few weeks ago, Chase Clemons invited me to join him on Support Ops, his weekly podcast.
-It was a ton of fun - Chase is very well versed on the topic, so we could talk openly about challenges we faced and how we were overcoming them in our own practice.
+It was a ton of fun - Chase is well versed on the topic, so we could talk openly about challenges we faced and how we were overcoming them in our own practice.
 The recording (which you should totally check out) is over on the [Support Ops site](http://supportops.co/the-customer-champion-with-jeff-vincent/).